Project Phoenix Rebuilding: End-to-End Backup and Access Architecture

 - DSM still throws a generic failure

-- the username claim looks correct
+- The username claim looks correct

-- the real issue is signature verification mode on the service provider
+- The real issue is signature verification mode on the service provider

 The practical lesson is simple: when troubleshooting SAML, do not stop at “the IdP says success.”
 Capture the assertion, inspect the NameID, inspect the Audience, inspect the Recipient, and confirm whether the identity provider is signing the Response, the Assertion, or both.

-For home lab builders, this is one of the bigger takeaways from the whole project: you can absolutely bring enterprise-style identity patterns into a personal environment without turning it into a six-figure science project.
+7. Match DSM signature verification mode to the actual signed SAML layerFor home lab builders, this is one of the bigger takeaways from the whole project: you can absolutely bring enterprise-style identity patterns into a personal environment without turning it into a six-figure science project.
 But once you do, you also inherit enterprise-style troubleshooting.
 The upside is that when you finally solve it, you end up with something a lot cleaner, safer, and frankly more satisfying than another pile of isolated local accounts.

 22. Lessons Learned